Types of Therapy Notes

 Tips for Writing Progress Notes

-Progress notes a brief overview of how your client progresses or regresses with each session.
+Progress notes are a brief overview of how your client progresses or regresses with each session.
 Here are some tips to remember before starting your documentation:

 - Read your notes before each session to refresh your memory